okendojo/zebrafishSexDetermination/README.md

 # zebrafishSexDetermination
-Repo contains the script used in the analysis and visualization of zebrafish sex chromosomes
+Repo contains the script used in the analysis and visualization of zebrafish sex chromosomes.